Amber Bennett OTD, OTR/L

 Dr. Bennett is a member of the Admissions Team, advising applicants to the Bachelor’s to Master’s in Occupational Therapy program and the Doctorate of Occupational Therapy (OTD) program.
+She is a Faculty in Residence with the Office of Residential Education.
 In addition, she provides services to patients at Keck Hospital of USC in acute, critical care and inpatient rehabilitation settings, and currently teaches “OT 406L: Foundations: Creativity, Craft, and Activity Analysis” in the division’s professional program.

 Doctorate of Occupational Therapy (OTD)